Late Registration & Dropping or Withdrawing from Classes

 - If you drop a course(s) during the drop/add period (100 percent refund) but are still enrolled in credits, your eligibility for aid will be recalculated based on the new number of credits.
 You will be billed for any funds you received but were not eligible for based on your new credit load.
 If you drop all courses during the 100% refund period your financial aid will be canceled.

 - If you withdraw from some of your courses during 75 percent refund period but are still enrolled in credits, this is considered a partial withdrawal.
 The Office of Financial Aid & Scholarships will determine if you will receive the tuition refund or if your financial aid is required to be reduced.
 This determination is based on specific requirements of federal, state, and institutional programs.
 Withdrawing from credits may also place you in jeopardy of not meeting the Financial Aid Satisfactory Academic Progress (SAP) standards for future semesters.

 Official Complete Withdrawal

-- If you completely withdraw from all of your courses for the semester, Federal regulations require that a Federal Return to Title IV (R2T4) calculation be completed within 30 days of the Office of Financial Aid & Scholarships being notified of your complete withdrawal.
+- For any student who officially withdraws, federal regulations require that all withdrawal calculations be completed within 45 days of the Office of Financial Aid & Scholarships being notified of your complete withdrawal.
 This federal calculation will determine the amount of unearned federal financial aid funds that must be returned to the Department of Education.
+For more information about the calculation, please see below.
 If you withdraw during the tuition refund period, Grand Valley will return required financial aid funds prior to releasing any refund of tuition.
 We strongly recommend that you contact the Office of Financial Aid & Scholarships prior to withdrawing if you have been awarded financial aid.

 - Withdrawing from credits may also place you in jeopardy of not meeting the Financial Aid Satisfactory Academic Progress standards for future semesters.